yusufocaliskan/leads-app/README.md

     docker ps

-will show us the proccess.
+This command will show us the proccess.
+Let's check if the `container` created correctly.

+    docker container ls -a

+Make sure if there was a container with name `leads-mongo`.

 If you already had mongodb installed on your computer, you can pass this step.